 There may be talk of other contenders for its crown of cool, especially amid the accusations of hipster gentrification, but Shoreditch is still Hackney’s cultural hub.
-East London’s fashionable folk flock to the area during the day for its legendary street, quirky café culture, and hip boutiques while at night its chic bars put Shoreditch on the map as one of London’s best nightlife destinations.
+East London’s fashionable folk flock to the area during the day for its legendary street, quirky café culture and hip boutiques while at night its chic bars put Shoreditch on the map as one of London’s best nightlife destinations.
 Shoreditch doesn’t disappoint foodies either: not only does it boast acclaimed restaurants like celebrity chef Mark Hix’s Tramshed with its Damien Hirst centrepiece, it’s also home to PUMP Shoreditch – a daily street food market based in a former petrol station.

 Northern Quarter, Manchester

 Bohemian and creative, Manchester’s Northern Quarter – with its community of indie record and fashion stores, lively bars and restaurants and thriving arts and music scene – is the cultural heart of the city.
-The department store Afflecks has been a mecca for alt-fashion since first opening in 1982, and the Manchester Craft and Design Centre – a collection of artists and creatives housed in the city’s former fish market – proves the neighbourhood arty worth.
+The department store Afflecks has been a mecca for alt-fashion since opening in 1982, and the Manchester Craft and Design Centre – a collection of artists and creatives housed in the city’s former fish market – proves the neighbourhood arty worth.
 Local music fans head to the Northern Quarter’s live venues – among them the legendary, long-standing Band on the Wall and Castle Hotel – while eclectic neighbourhood restaurants cook up everything from authentic South American eats to gourmet grilled cheese sandwiches.

 Formerly a hive of activity during Newcastle’s industrial heyday, Ouseburn gradually fell into decline and as recently as 30 years ago was a shadow of its former self, blighted by derelict factories.
 Nowadays, however, thanks to the efforts of grassroots community groups, Ouseburn is hailed as the city’s cultural quarter.
-Revived historic buildings are now home to cultural organisations like The Biscuit Factory, a contemporary art gallery, and Seven Stories, the national centre for children’s books, and plenty of real ale pubs and annual events – like the family-friendly Ouseburn Festival and the artist- and artisan-focused Ouseburn Open Studios – have the area pegged as one of the North East’s best places to live and play.
+Revived historic buildings are now home to cultural organisations like The Biscuit Factory, a contemporary art gallery, and Seven Stories, the national centre for children’s books.
+Coupled with plenty of real ale pubs and annual events – like the family-friendly Ouseburn Festival and the artist- and artisan-focused Ouseburn Open Studios – have the area pegged as one of the North East’s best places to live and play.

 Baltic Triangle, Liverpool